Gravity from entropy: Introduction

-In this Letter, a continuum modified theory of gravity based on a statistical mechanics action is considered.
-This theory treats the metric at each point of spacetime as a density matrix.
-Specifically, this work proposes an action based on the quantum entropy between the metric and the metric induced by the matter fields.
-A crucial aspect of the presented theory is the adoption of a topological (Dirac-K\"ahler like \cite{kruglov2002dirac,becher1982dirac}) description of bosonic matter fields.
-Note that the extension of Dirac-K\"ahler and staggered fermions formalism to bosonic particles is gaining increasing interest in lattice gauge theory~\cite{berenstein2024staggered,berenstein2023staggered}. and network theory as well~\cite{bianconi2024quantum}.
-These bosonic matter fields are described as the direct sum of a zero-form and a one-form defined on the Riemannian manifold describing spacetime.
-Moreover the metric induced by the topological matter fields is expressed in terms of the Hodge-Dirac operator \cite{nakahara2018geometry}.
 This work greatly expands on previous results~\cite{bianconi2024quantum} obtained in the discrete setting by the same author.
 On one side, here a continuum and fully Lorentz invariant theory is proposed.
 This progress is based on the development of the suitable mathematical framework to define the Lorentz invariant entropy and cross-entropy between the metric of the spacetime and the metric induced by the matter fields.
 On the other side, here the relation of this statistical mechanics/information theory action with the Einstein-Hilbert action \cite{einstein1915feldgleichungen,carroll2019spacetime} is established defining a clear connection to gravity.
-Indeed by considering a continuum limit, in this Letter the intrinsic difficulty related to the definition of the curvature of networks, simplicial and cell complexes is avoided.
+Two fundamental aspects of this work that are not present in Ref. \cite{bianconi2024quantum}, are relevant to clearly relate this approach to gravity.
+First, this work considers a local theory, defining the entropy of the metric at each point of spacetime, while the previous work considers only the entropy associated to the full metric of the higher-order network.
+The present local theory allows a closer connection to gravity and constitutes a step forward to establish the connection between this approach and the quantum theory of entanglement~\cite{witten2018aps}.
+Secondly, by adopting the continuum limit, in this work the intrinsic difficulty related to the definition of the curvature of networks, simplicial and cell complexes is avoided.